-Heart of England NHS Foundation Trust includes Birmingham Heartlands Hospital, Solihull Hospital and Community Services, Good Hope Hospital in Sutton Coldfield and Birmingham Chest Clinic.
-We also run a number of smaller satellite units enabling people to be treated as close to home as possible.
+Our multiple sites, Birmingham Heartlands Hospital, the Queen Elizabeth Hospital Birmingham, Solihull Hospital and Community Services, Good Hope Hospital in Sutton Coldfield and Birmingham Chest Clinic allow people to be treated as close to home as possible.

-The Imaging Directorate provides 24/7 service delivery and has an established track record of service re-design and transformation.
+The Imaging Directorate at Heartlands, Good Hope, Solihull Hospitals provides 24/7 service delivery and has an established track record of service re-design and transformation.
 The current focus has seen a financial investment of over £3 million to upgrade and modernise the equipment and facilities at each of the 3 hospital sites.
 The Directorate performs over 549,547 examinations per annum providing a wide range of general and specialised services in support of the clinical units within the Trust.
 A high proportion of these services are for in-patients of general and specialised directorates with a wide variety of acute medical and surgical conditions.

 Design and enabling works have begun on a multi-million Ambulatory Care and Diagnostics (ACAD) centre at Heartlands.
 The £70m project, due for completion in 2020, will see the purpose-built centre provide world-class facilities to accommodate interventional radiology together with CT, MRI, ultrasound and plain film facilities.